 3. Cheap smartphone buyers – they will buy low priced Chinese no-name manufacturers.

-At this point in time, when smartphones has been commoditized (seriously, what are the differences between “iPhone 5 and 5s” or “Nexus 4 and 5” or “Galaxy S4 and latest edition of S4”?), its not a question whether Nokia will make money on this, its a question of whether Nokia will even get any market share at this stage.
+At this point in time, when smartphones have been commoditized.
+Ask yourself, what are the differences between “iPhone 5 and 5s” or “Nexus 4 and 5” or “Galaxy S4 and latest edition of S4”?), its not a question whether Nokia will make money on this, its a question of whether Nokia will even get any market share at this stage.

 The choice of not having Google Services on the device will imply that Google Now, Google Maps and Google Play Store (and corresponding ~1 million apps) will be inaccessible as well.
 That probably puts the nail in the coffin before fetus leaves the womb.